20+ Hotel Horror Movies

 - Bride Of Chucky (1998) – The fourth installment in the Child’s Play/Chucky increases the comedy in a road movie/love story featuring Chucky and his old flame Tiffany.
 As dolls, the two share an intimate encounter (AKA: doll sex) in a hotel.

-- I Still Know What You Did Last Summer (1998) – One year after the events of the first film, the murderous villain has returned to stalk the teens, this time at a luxury resort.
+- I Still Know What You Did Last Summer (1998) – One year after the events of the first film, the murderous villain has returned to stalk the teens, this time at a luxury island resort.

-- One Hour Photo (2002) – Starring Robin Williams, this psychological thriller and voyeur film is about a photo technician becomes obsessed with a family and devolves into madness.
+- One Hour Photo (2002) – Starring Robin Williams, this psychological thriller and voyeur film is about a photo technician who becomes obsessed with a family and devolves into madness.
 A rendezvous at a hotel room plays a large role in the later stages of the film.

 - House (2008) – Set in a run-down inn in Alabama, this movie watches seven individuals locked in by a homicidal maniac who demands a dead body by sunrise—or else.